kestra-io/docs/docs/developer-guide/helpers/README.md

 ## Expand the flow to be uploaded to the server

-There is a convient command on the Kestra executable that allows validation of the current flow and will output the expanded version of your flow without any helper:
+There is a convenient command on the Kestra executable that allows validation of the current flow and will output the expanded version of your flow without any helper:

 ```bash